 6.4.2.1.1 RabbitMQ Authentication and Authorization Service - RAAS

-This http service is under development as part of the COMPOSITION Security Framework component.
-It enables the use of the Authentication (Keycloak) and Authorization (EPICA) services by RabbitMQ.
-More information on these services on D4.1 Design of the Security Framework I delivered on M12.
+RAAS enables the use of the Authentication (Keycloak) and Authorization (EPICA) services as replacement for the built-in identities and access control in RabbitMQ.
+More information on these services is provided D4.2 Design of the Security Framework II.